TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 5/2 Samuel 5.22.md

 ---

-And the Philistines came up yet again, and spread themselves in the valley of Rephaim.
+The Philistines came up yet again, and spread themselves in the valley of Rephaim.